-End-Stage Renal Disease is when your kidneys have failed and cannot filter blood as they should.
+End-Stage Renal Disease is when your kidneys have failed and can’t filter blood as they should.
 When this happens, toxins and waste build up in your body.

 Suppose you have kidney failure and require dialysis or a kidney transplant.
 In that case, you may be eligible for Social Security disability insurance.
-You can get payments without having to wait by submitting an application at your local Social Security office.
+You can get payments without waiting by submitting an application at your local Social Security office.

 What Other Conditions Qualify For Medicare Before 65?

-Many health conditions and disabilities qualify you for Medicare before you reach the age of 65.
+Many health conditions and disabilities qualify you for Medicare before you reach age 65.
 For most of the conditions that apply, you must be on disability for 24 months before Medicare starts.